liferay/liferay-docs/develop/tutorials/articles/140-application-security/01-application-permissions/03-registering-permissions.markdown

         }

 The `activate` method is a *bundle activator*.
-Normally in Declarative Services components, this isn't needed, but you need this one to set up the chain of permission logic classes that protect your entities.
+Normally in Declarative Services components this isn't needed, but this one is required to set up the chain of permission logic classes that protect your entities.
 Blogs uses portlet resource permissions, model resource permissions, staging permissions, and workflow permissions.